Sireesha-Budideti/Sireesha-Budideti/README.md

 </div>

 ---
 ## 👩‍💻 About Me

 I’m a recent **B.Tech graduate in Computer Science & Engineering** (Class of 2025) from Sri Venkateshwara College of Engineering and Technology, Chittoor.
 I’m passionate about building **user-focused, high-performance web applications** using the **MERN stack**, blending clean design with scalable backend systems.

-During my internship at **L&T**, I worked on **performance testing** for the EIP 4.0 portal — identifying bottlenecks, applying correlation and parameterization techniques, running distributed tests, and maintaining **SLA compliance with response times under 5 seconds** using **Apache JMeter**.
+During my internship at **L&T**, I worked on **performance testing** for the EIP 4.0 portal — identifying bottlenecks, applying correlation and parameterization techniques, running distributed tests, and maintaining **SLA compliance with response times under 5 seconds**.
+I also used **SQL** to query and prepare datasets, integrating them into Apache JMeter test plans for realistic, data-driven performance testing.

-Currently, I’m deepening my **Data Structures & Algorithms** knowledge and mastering the MERN stack by building real-world projects that challenge me to grow.
+Currently, I’m sharpening my **Data Structures & Algorithms** skills and mastering advanced MERN concepts by working on challenging real-world projects.

 > *"I build applications that not only run smoothly but leave users smiling long after they close the tab."*

 ---